hwrberlin/FinanzmanagerStonks/docs/technical-docs/design-decisions.md

 Users often struggle to quickly distinguish between different types of transactions or data in financial applications.

 ## Decision
 Should we use color differentiation to represent various data types, such as income and expenses?
+Or rather stay to labels.

 ## Regarded options